darkost12/steamhourboostv2/README.md

 npm run app
 ```

-Some features like Telegram bot or db migration were removed as unused.
+Some features like db migration were removed as unused.